IBM/maximo-labs/MkDocs/monitor_managed_gw_opcua_9.1/docs/create_gateway.md

 Make sure the gateway Configuration is Managed and click `Save`:
 ![Create Gateway](img/create_gateway_04.png)</br></br>

-!!! note "New in MAS 9.0"
-    The Managed Gateway is a new type of gateway introduced in MAS Monitor 9.0.</br>
-    It is an integrated flow in Monitor, which removes/replaces the tedious and error prone manual process of defining an Edge Data Collector Integration in prior versions.</br>

 You will now see your new Managed Gateway, including a `Managed` tag in both the list of Gateways as well as in the gateway definition:
 ![Create Gateway](img/create_gateway_05.png)</br>